AI-HPC-Research-Team/SLM4CRP/README.md

 ## Acknowledgments

-The development of the SLM4CRP_with_RTs dataset was greatly inspired by the Mol-Instruction approach to chemical reaction predictions (CRPs).
+The development of the SLM4CRP_with_RTs dataset was greatly inspired by the Mol-Instruction approach to CRPs.
 We are also thankful to Hugging Face for providing the initial model weights that facilitated our research.